NVIDIA/grace-cpu-benchmarking-guide/src/foundations/FMA/index.md

 The key performance metric is giga-operations per second (Gop/sec).
 Grace can perform 16 FP64 FMA operations per cycle, so a Grace CPU with a nominal CPU frequency of 3.3GHz should report between 52 and 53 Gop/sec.

-Here's an example of benchmark output:
+Here is an example of benchmark output:
 ```bash
 $ perf stat ./arithmetic/fp64_sve_pred_fmla.x
 4( 16(SVE_FMLA_64b) );